Keeping your wardrobe sustainable is more than just a trend, it’s a new way of wearing your values.

 How to build a sustainable capsule wardrobe

 So, what should you be keeping an eye on when it comes to sustainable fashion trends for your capsule wardrobe?
-We’ve pulled together 7 eco trends that are going to be everywhere in the new year that combines being kinder to the future of our planet while also looking good.
+We’ve pulled together 7 eco trends that are going to be everywhere in the new year that combine being kinder to the future of our planet while also looking good.

 1. Shop for sustainable materials